seanjyu/CS5008_Research_Paper/README.md

 	# Parse through solution list to find minimum weight (linear time)
 	return min(solution)
 ```

-To paraphrase the method behind this algorithm is to find every single permutation and then find the minimum cost out of all the found solutions.
-The time and space complexity of this algorithm are both $\mathcal{O}(n!)$.
+To summarize the method behind this algorithm is to find every single permutation and then find the minimum cost out of all the found solutions.
+The time complexity of this algorithm is $\mathcal{O}(n!)$ and the space complexity depends on how the tour is stored, if a binary representation is used then the space complexity is only $\mathcal{O}(n\log n)$.
+The worst case space complexity is polynomial.

 #### <ins>Dynamic Programming Algorithm</ins>